yairm210/Unciv/Unit-related-JSON-files.md

 | name | String | required | The name of the unit type |
 | movementType | String | required | The domain through which the unit moves.
 Allowed values: "Water", "Land", "Air" |
 | uniques | List of String | defaults to none | A list of the unique abilities every unit of this type has.
 A list of almost all uniques can be found [here](../Uniques#unit-uniques) |

+## Sounds
+Standard values are below.
+The sounds themselves can be found [here](https://github.com/yairm210/Unciv/tree/master/android/assets/sounds).

+arrow, artillery, bombard, bombing, cannon, chimes, choir, click, coin, construction, elephant, fortify, gdrAttack, horse, jetgun, machinegun, metalhit, missile, nonmetalhit, nuke, paper, policy, promote, setup, shipguns, shot, slider, swap, tankshot, throw, torpedo, upgrade, whoosh.

+Mods can add their own sounds, as long as any new value in attackSound has a corresponding sound file in the mod's sound folder, using one of the formats mp3, ogg or wav (file name extension must match codec used).
+Remember, names are case sensitive.
+Small sizes strongly recommended, Unciv's own sounds use 24kHz joint stereo 8-bit VBR at about 50-100kBps.